Funded by: U.S. Department of Education, Rehabilitation Services Administration

 NEW!
 State Employment Specialist

 The U.S. Department of Education’s most recent newsletter listed State Employment Specialists in Vocational Education in Hawai’i.
 Included on that list is Joy Patterson, a Program Specialist with Hawai’i Vocational Rehabilitation and Services for the Blind Division.
 Joy can be reached by phone at (808) 692-7724 or by e-mail at jpatterson@dhs.hawaii.gov.
-For more information on Vocational Rehabilitation in Hawai’i, see the Web site at http://www.state.hi.us/dhs.
+For more information on Vocational Rehabilitation in Hawai’i, see the Web site a thttp://humanservices.hawaii.gov/.
 To see the original DOE report, go to http://www.ed.gov/rschstat/research/pubs/vrpractices/busdev.html.

 NEW!
 The White House Internship Program